terminusdb/terminusdb-docs/index/json-diff-and-patch.md

   available operations using TerminusDB JavaScript and Python clients, and curl.
 ---

-# JSON Diff and Patch
+# JSON Diff and Patch new

 ## Key topics